sandrorb/Geant4MasterDissertationSimulation/readme.txt

-This ONGOING C++ project, which uses GEANT4.9.3.p02 Toolkit from CERN, has been designed and implemented by Sandro Boschetti.
+This a C++ project, which uses GEANT4.9.3.p02 Toolkit from CERN, has been designed and implemented by Sandro Boschetti.
 This project is part of my master's dissertation at PCTN/UFMG - http://nuclear.ufmg.br.